Resparing/vkdt/DOCUMENTATION/Window.md

 ### Adding VKDT Window Header

-Use the following include statement to include the window file, as well as the necessary `vkdt/_windowEnum.h` header file.
+Use the following include statement to include the window file, as well as the necessary `vkdt/_windowEnum.h` header file:
 ```cpp
 #include <vkdt/window.h>
 ```